 OnTrajectory helps you figure out exactly where you are financially, and exactly what you need to do to get to FI: Your version of FI.

 The interactive app helps you assess different spending, saving and investing scenarios so you can figure out when you can retire and even how long your money will last after retirement.

-The OnTrajectory app is complimentary to Mint and YNAB, and a competitor to Personal Capital.
+The OnTrajectory app is complimentary to Mint and YNAB, and a competitor to Empower.
 When I signed up to use the app, I found it quite easy to use–even for beginners.
 Here’s how it works.
 You start by answering four simple questions:

 - The year you were born